Hampshire: Last Royal Navy Dunkirk veteran dies aged 102

 Lawrence Churcher, who was awarded the Legion d'Honneur, was posted to HMS Eagle at the start of the Second World War, landing in France in May 1940.

-Announcing his death, Charity Project 71, which supports WW2 veterans, said he was a "truly remarkable man".
+Announcing his death, charity Project 71, which supports WW2 veterans, said he was a "truly remarkable man".

 In a Facebook post, it added: "Stand down Lawrence, your duty is done.
 It has been an honour to have known you."